Generally, webhooks are used to pass information to users triggered by certain events.

 Sending Back Response

-You are expected to send back a 200 HTTP response to every message received.
+You are expected to return a 200 HTTP response to every message received.
 This is to confirm that you received the message.
-If you return any HTTP response code other than 200, it is assumed that you did not receive any message and a retry is made up to a total of 5 times.
+If you return any HTTP response code other than 200, Interswitch will retry up to 5 times.

-Do not bother sending any response body with the response code.
+Do not send any response body with the response code.
 Any response body you send with the HTTP 200 will be discarded.

-Also, once you receive a message, respond with a 200 immediately, before starting any other long process.
-This is because if it takes time for your application to respond, a retry is made.
-This can lead to you having duplicate data.
+Also, respond with a 200 immediately before starting any other long process.
+If your application takes too long to respond, Interswitch will retry, which can lead to duplicate data.

 Message Security

-All web hook messages we send to you are hashed with HmacSHA512 Algorithm.
-The hash is generated using the entire object received in the current
+All webhook messages sent are hashed with the HmacSHA512 algorithm.
+The hash is generated using the entire object received in the current notification.

 The secret key used to hash the message is the unique one generated for you in the configuration.

-The generated hash is Hex encoded, then passed in the header with the parameter field X-Interswitch-Signature.
+The generated hash is Hex encoded and then passed in the header with the parameter field.
+X-Interswitch-Signature.

-This enables you to verify any message you receive on your configured url is genuinely from us.
+This enables you to verify that any message you receive on your configured URL is from Interswitch.

 To verify every message, you will need to do the following.

-You will generate another hash using the same algorithm we use (Hmacsha512), your secret key and the raw Json object received as a string.
+1. Generate another hash using the same algorithm (HMAC-SHA512), your secret key, and the raw JSON object received as a string.

-Compare the hash generated. ensure its the same as the one passed in the X-Interswitch-Signature header.
+2. Compare the hash generated to the one passed in the X-Interswitch-Signature header.

 If the request body we send to you is